Skip to main content

 • Dullness and dark spots: Vitamin C serums (L-ascorbic acid or derivatives like viniferine).
 Start at 10% if your skin is sensitive, work up to 15-20% if tolerated.

 • Fine lines and texture: Retinol or retinaldehyde serums.
-Retinaldehyde converts to retinoic acid 11x faster than retinol — a meaningful advantage, not marketing.
+Retinaldehyde converts to retinoic acid 11x faster than retinol — a clinically documented advantage, not marketing.

 • Dehydration and tightness: Hyaluronic acid serums, ideally with multiple molecular weights.
 Low-weight HA penetrates deeper; high-weight HA plumps the surface.